 In addition to the changes to Corporations Returns Act, two additional reforms were unveiled today as part of the Harper Government''s Red Tape Reduction Action Plan:

-- The Honourable Tony Clement, President of the Treasury Board, announced proposed changes to the Food and Drug Regulations that will allow provincially regulated pharmacy technicians to transfer prescriptions to another pharmacy.
-This reform will benefit more than 15,000 pharmacists across Canada and is expected to save pharmacies an estimated $8.7 million a year in administrative costs.
+- The Honourable Tony Clement, President of the Treasury Board, announced proposed changes to the Food and Drug Regulations that will allow pharmacists to delegate the task of transferring prescriptions to pharmacy technicians.
+This reform will benefit more than 12,000 pharmacists across Canada and save $8.7 million in administrative costs.
+For more information on this announcement, read the news release on the Health Canada website (www.hc-sc.gc.ca/ahc-asc/media/nr-cp/index-eng.php).

 Altogether, the Red Tape Reduction Action Plan includes 90 department-specific reforms, which target specific irritants to business, as well as six whole-of-government systemic changes.
 Reforms target three main areas: reducing administrative burden on business, making it easier to do business with regulators, and improving service and predictability.
 The vast majority of these reforms will be implemented in the next three years.